 If you are moving away from Switzerland permanently and still have a vested benefits account, don't forget to take the balance with you!

-Once you turn 65 (men) or 64 (women), you can access the money that you have been saving throughout your working life.
+Once you turn 65, you can access the money that you have been saving throughout your working life.
 Some pension funds allow you to withdraw the money from the age of 58 onwards if you retire early, for example.
 In some cases it is also possible to defer the payout until the age of 70 if you continue to work beyond the statutory retirement age.

 Act early to arrange 2nd pillar benefits.
 Go to the page about preparing for retirement to find out more.
 Your pension provider can also supply detailed information about what you need to do.